kcp-dev/kcp/FAQ.md

 ## Can I get the logs of a pod deployed via kcp?
 Can I attach to a pod or exec to a pod?

 Yes.
 We are tracking [read-through of resources](https://github.com/kcp-dev/kcp/issues/25) and [debugging](https://github.com/kcp-dev/kcp/issues/521) as use cases we need to support.
-You can view a demo of the current work in our (April 26 Community Call Recording)[https://www.youtube.com/watch?v=joR39RR2Gwo].
+You can view a demo of the current work in our [April 26 Community Call Recording](https://www.youtube.com/watch?v=joR39RR2Gwo).

 ## Are workspaces hierarchical?

 [Workspaces](https://github.com/kcp-dev/kcp/blob/main/docs/workspaces.md) can contain other workspaces and workspaces are typed.
-Please see the [Worksapce documentation](https://github.com/kcp-dev/kcp/blob/main/docs/workspaces.md) for more details.
+Please see the [Workspace documentation](https://github.com/kcp-dev/kcp/blob/main/docs/workspaces.md) for more details.

 ## Are custom admission controllers considered?
 How would that work across clusters if api server and the actual service is located elsewhere?